As of October 2022

 Local Option - Additional Exemption to Blind & Totally Disabled

 This program is for those taxpayers that have qualified under the guidelines for approval of Totally Disabled or Blind.
 This eligibility is a local option exemption providing an additional exemption for those who qualify by the income mandates that follow the state guidelines.
-This is a maximum of $37,000 for a single person and $45,100 for married.
-Income is all income (adjusted gross, plus Social Security and any other income).
+This is a maximum of $40,300 for a single person and $49,100 for married.
+Income is all income (adjusted gross, plus Social Security and any other income) for calendar year 2022.
 This is an annual application that must be filed with the Assessor’s Office before October 1st.

 Specially Equipped Ambulance Type Vehicles